-2. Create pollinator gardens, upgrade existing gardens to be pollinator friendly and educate the public about the importance of pollinators to society.
+2. Create native pollinator gardens, upgrade existing gardens to be pollinator friendly and educate the public about the importance of pollinators to society.
 If the spaces developed through this program are not located on municipal property, you must demonstrate a significant partnership between the town and the initiative's administrators (in terms of in-kind and/or financial support).
+Pollinator gardens must have been created or upgraded in the last three years.
 (15 points)

-Submit: A photo of each pollinator garden along with associated outreach and promotion materials.
+Submit: A brief description of how the pollinator garden sites were selected, a list of plants used in the pollinator gardens, photos of each pollinator garden; and at least one example of associated outreach and promotion materials.
 If the garden is not located on municipal property, provide evidence of in-kind and/or financial support from the municipality to the initiative's administrators.